 The garden features a hospice bedroom, but within a garden, featuring healing and sensory plants and flowers, almost bringing the outside to the patients who are unable to venture out.
 We have knitted grass and wallpaper, pots of flowers and a magnificent bedspread for the bed.

 Why a Work of Heart?

 I have come up with the idea that we could all knit hearts, which could be purchased for a donation and then hung in an avenue of trees and our garden at the RHS Malvern Spring Festival 2018.
 This way it is an evolving project too.
 We estimate that with an expected footfall of 100,000 people over the show weekend, we need at least 10,000 hearts!
 Incredibly, I’ve now received over 50,000 hearts through the post.

-My darling Ken would of been 50 this year, so I am challenging myself to raise £50,000 in his memory for Sue Ryder Leckhampton Court Hospice as result of our Knitted Show Garden Installation at RHS Malvern Spring Festival.
+My darling Ken would have been 50 this year, so I am challenging myself to raise £50,000 in his memory for Sue Ryder Leckhampton Court Hospice as result of our Knitted Show Garden Installation at RHS Malvern Spring Festival.
 I hope you feel inspired to donate and help us meet this target.

 Thanks for taking the time to visit my JustGiving page.